 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

-If you would like to discuss any of the details you have read in this blog; including our ‘Management Series’ training, taking place from Tuesday the 27th of November to Thursday 29th November, please get in touch.
+If you would like to discuss any of the details you have read in this blog, please get in touch.

-We can also run this course for you In-house, at your organisation or a venue of your choice, on a date to suit you.
+We can also run these courses for you In-House, at your organisation or a venue of your choice, on a date to suit you.